 If you are using Active Directory Authentication with Octopus, there are two ways to sign in.

 - Integrated authentication

-The easiest way to sign in when using Active Directory is to click the Sign in with a domain account link.
+The easiest way to sign in when using Active Directory is to use Integrated Authentication.
+This allows a one-click option to Sign in with a domain account as pictured below.

 Octopus.Server.exe configure --webAuthenticationScheme=IntegratedWindowsAuthentication

 Octopus is built on top of HTTP.sys, the same kernel driver that IIS is built on top of.
 You may be familiar with "Integrated Windows Authentication" in IIS; this is actually provided by HTTP.sys.
 This means that Octopus supports the same challenge-based sign-in mechanisms that IIS supports, including Integrated Windows Authentication.

 When the link is clicked, it redirects to a page which is configured to tell HTTP.sys to issue the browser challenge.
 The browser and HTTP.sys negotiate the authentication just like an IIS website would.
 The user principal is then passed to Octopus.
 Octopus will then query Active Directory for other information about the user.